phenixcodes/CTD_ADV_Submission/README.md

 ### Potential Roadblocks :

-* To display the playlist metadata onto the page, the user's playlists must be public.
+* To display the playlist metadata onto the page, the user's playlists must be public and added to the user's profile.
 Developers can only fetch public information from Spotify's API.
 * Spotify's API only allows up an array of 4 (5 elements) per seed to allow the recommendations API to render.
 Therefore, only 5 artists, albums, and genres per call.
 The API can be fickle and at times, you can only input less than 5 elements per seed.
 Ultimately, you'll have to play around to see what it allows.
 * APIs often implement a rate limit.
 This will limit how many times you can access their API in a given time frame.
 This can be very limiting and frustrating for developers.
 You can reference Spotify's Documentation for more information below :